antvis/G6/packages/site/docs/manual/feature.en.md

 }
 ```

-**😄 The 5.0 Paradigm** has a clear structure and is easy to understand
+**😄 The 5.0 Options** has a clear structure and is easy to understand

 ```typescript
 {